Towards combinatorial characterization of the smoothness of Hessenberg Schubert varieties

-Now, we let $T$ be the set of diagonal matrices in $G$.
+Now, we let $T$ be the set of diagonal matrices in $G=\GL_n(\mathbb{C})$.
 Then $T$ is isomorphic to $(\C^\ast)^n$ and acts on $G/B$ by left multiplication, and the set of $T$-fixed points of $G/B$ consists of the standard coordinate flags.
 Thus, we identify $(G/B)^T$ with $\Sn{n}$.
-Furthermore, the flag variety $\flag{n}$ with the action of $T$ becomes a GKM variety, and the GKM graph $\Gamma$ of $\flag{n}$ is the Bruhat graph for $\Sn{n}$.
+Furthermore, the flag variety $\flag{n}$ with the action of $T$ becomes a GKM space, and the GKM graph $\Gamma$ of $\flag{n}$ is the Bruhat graph for $\Sn{n}$.